isomerpages/govtech-stp/_start-here/departing-from-singapore.md

 On the day of the PCR test appointment, travellers will be asked to present the following:
 - Identity card (for Singapore Citizens, Permanent Residents, and Long-Term Pass Holders only and passport (for all travellers)
 - Softcopy booking reference showing your departure flight timing (if applicable)

-- Fees for COVID-19 Pre-Departure Test – Government-paid swabs are not allowed to be used for the issuance of Pre-Departure COVID-19 travel memos
+Please note that Government-paid swabs are not allowed to be used for the issuance of Pre-Departure COVID-19 travel memos.

 #### Notαrise for Digital PDT Certificates